 The most hurtful thing is that this is done in the name of you – The Public.
 And the public’s indifference makes it worse.
 Because without ever doing any investigation or proper oversight, Police Brutality is neglected and the police Personnel are AUTOMATICALLY labeled as Heroes.

 Police Brutality is systematic.
-It has bee enhanced in recent years due to a few reasons.
+It has been enhanced in recent years due to a few reasons.
 The most important being the militarization of law enforcement.
 This was done in two ways.
-First, police and law enforcement agencies has become a landing zone for ex military personnel.
+First, police and law enforcement agencies have become a landing zone for ex-military personnel.
 From armed forces to local law enforcement, it is basically an extended retirement plan and fringe benefits formula for former soldiers.
 Second, with unending wars and profiteering mega companies churning out massive amounts of military gear & equipment, a problem of excessive equipment developed.
 The military industrial complex and their political contracts could not be stopped, so the residual equipment was passed down to local law enforcement.
-That thick headedness resulted in, police & corrections officers looking the part of Navy Seals and other Special Forces commandos and, armored vehicles and war zone equipment on the American Street.
+That thick headedness resulted in police & corrections officers looking the part of Navy Seals and other Special Forces commandos and, armored vehicles and war zone equipment on the American Street.

-Additionally, the militarization has ushered in the so called “wanna be” ‘ Warriors’ mentality to the police officers.
+Additionally, the militarization has ushered in the so-called “wanna be” ‘ Warriors’ mentality to the police officers.
 Specialized “Warrior Trainings” are being paid for by the police unions and are having a devastating effect.
-The heavy handedness that is now very visible on streets of this country are direct result of those specialized trainings and ‘brainwashing’ of law enforcement personnel who seem to view the adversaries, American Civilians, as enemy combatants.
+The heavy handedness that is now very visible on streets of this country are direct result of those specialized training and ‘brainwashing’ of law enforcement personnel who seem to view the adversaries, American Civilians, as enemy combatants.

 Where the words and philosophy of our Police Departments were “to Protect, and Serve”, it is now morphed into Police becoming the “Weapons of the State”.